 The Balinese breed is a spectacular cat, with many benefits and positive breed traits.
 With an interesting history, breed type, personality galore and virtually no genetic health defects, they are the perfect choice for the most discerning cat fancier.
 This breed is highly exclusive, as only a small fraction of North American breeders specialize in Apple Head Balinese mating's.

-The Balinese is quickly gaining notoriety and popularity in the cat world due in part to their hypoallergenic benefits, so don’t wait any longer snuggle up to a Balinese cat or kitten today.
+The Balinese is quickly gaining notoriety and popularity in the cat world due in part to their hypoallergenic benefits, so don’t wait any longer, be like me and snuggle up to a Balinese cat or kitten today.

 Size & Longevity of the Balinese Cat Breed

-The Balinese breed is of a medium to large build.
-Males tend to weigh anywhere from 10-
+The Balinese breed is of a medium build.
+Males tend to weigh on average anywhere from 10-

 Grooming Of The Balinese Cat & Hypoallergenic Details